 Being a European nation, Italy is very easy to enter and to move within.
 Customs are a breeze, transportation is efficient, and onward travel options are numerous.
 When backpacking Italy, you should have no problem knowing where to go next.

-Flying into Rome, Naples, Venice, Florence, or Milan is acceptable, and can result in some surprisingly good prices.
-As always, I recommend jumping on Skyscanner and checking for those low prices baby, low prices
+Flying into Rome, Naples, Venice, Florence, Pisa, Bologna, or Milan is acceptable, and can result in some surprisingly good prices.
+Don’t rule out smaller places like Verona either, they are great for renting a car from and exploring, and can even be better for finding good deals.
+As always, I recommend jumping on Skyscanner and checking for those low prices.

 st peters square in vatican city